Charitable Planning in St. Petersburg, FL

 Retained Life Estate.
 You can generate a current income tax deduction by giving real estate (e.g., a home or farm) to your charity, but still retain the right to use the property during your lifetime.

 These are just a few (of many available) planned giving strategies you can use to make a gift to a charity.
 Charitable giving is a great way to support your favorite non-profit interests.
 Even better, planned giving can help you make sizeable gifts that can benefit both the charity and your family.
+Are you considering charitable giving?
+Here’s what you need to know.

 Mike Mastry can explore these and additional strategies with you, depending on your unique circumstances.